[Note: This post was revised on August 7, 2018. You can find the previous version here.)

 All of this brings us to the last piece of the puzzle to bridge the two topics of developmental biology and “gender.”
 The scientific consensus has produced a lot of patchwork speculation on why someone might have gender dysphoria (which I stress again means in this context, “A deep sense of unease caused by the private and involuntary response to the characteristics by which one is sorted into male or female”), so anybody who claims they know absolutely why is definitely talking out of their rear end.
 But we do have some answers.

 Milton Diamond stitched together data from dozens twin studies and found that monozygotic twins had a ~33% chance of both being trans if at least one sibling is trans.
 This pattern was not corroborated in dizygotic twins, non-twin siblings, offspring, or parents, though the precise strength of the comparison is still difficult to make because of the sample size.
 This certainly gives some credence to the hypothesis of gender variance being linked to some kind of physical event, or series of events.
 I stress again we are far from being able to explain this in detail, but this does at least give us a stepping stone from physiology to psychology (a distinction which is itself a map!), if not the complete staircase.

 Having found evidence that some kind of physical event is occurring in our developmental biology that might produce gender dysphoria, we now have our grounds on which to define another aspect often badly bungled in transphobic literature–gender identity.
 Working from my previous definition of gender dysphoria, which starts with “a deep sense of unease,” we might simply define the corollary of not being dysphoric–the state of anyone not transgender–as “a deep sense.”
 In full, it would look very similar:

-“A deep sense of self related to the private and involuntary response to the characteristics by which one is sorted into male or female.”
+“A deeply held reaction related to the private and involuntary experience of the characteristics by which one is sorted into male or female.”